-Funding: Federal funds Youth with Dual Diagnoses of Mental Illness and Mental Retardation In FY 2009, three CMHCs provided school-based day treatment programs for children and youth with co-occurring disorders of mental illness and mental retardation.
+Funding: Federal funds Youth with Co-occurring Disorders of Mental Illness and Intellectual/Developmental Disabilities In FY 2009, three CMHCs provided school-based day treatment programs for children and youth with co-occurring disorders of mental illness and intellectual/developmental disabilities.
 Mental Health Transformation Activities: Support for Culturally Competent Services (NFC Goal 2.2) Multicultural Task Force The Multicultural Task Force coordinated by DMH has implemented major changes to address the cultural and linguistic diversity and cultural competency in the mental health field.
 The mission of the task force is to promote an effective, respectful working relationship among all staff to include public and private agencies, and to provide services that are respectful to and effective with clients and their families from diverse backgrounds and cultures.
-The task force membership has been expanded to include a more diverse representation and input from various ethnic groups is continually solicited through contacts by task force members.
+The task force membership was expanded to include a more diverse representation and input from various ethnic groups is continually solicited through contacts by task force members.
 Additional input from a new member who teaches graduate-level classes in multicultural counseling has also been helpful.
-There are currently 36 members on the task force, including representatives from the following agencies or organizations: community mental health center staff; individuals receiving services; Choctaw Behavioral Health; East Mississippi State Hospital; Parent Center Director; DMH (Divisions of Adult Services, Children Services, Mental Retardation, Alcohol and Drugs and Planning); Catholic Diocese; Assistant Director of Federal Programs, Rankin County Schools; Mississippi State Hospital; Catholic Charities Director and staff from the Immigration Services; NAMI-Mississippi; Mental Health Association Director; Jackson State University, School of Social Work; Jackson State University, SMHART (Southern Institute for Mental Health Advocacy, Research and Training); Jackson-Hinds Community Health Center, Ellisville State School, Jackson Healthcare Center, Grant Consultant; and Chairperson of the Mississippi State Mental Health Planning and Advisory Council.
+There were 36 members on the task force during the development of the Cultural Competency Plan including representatives from the following agencies or organizations: community mental health center staff; individuals receiving services; Choctaw Behavioral Health; East Mississippi State Hospital; Parent Center Director; DMH (Divisions of Adult Services, Children Services, Mental Retardation, Alcohol and Drugs and Planning); Catholic Diocese; Assistant Director of Federal Programs, Rankin County Schools; Mississippi State Hospital; Catholic Charities Director and staff from the Immigration Services; NAMI-Mississippi; Mental Health Association Director; Jackson State University, School of Social Work; Jackson State University, SMHART (Southern Institute for Mental Health Advocacy, Research and Training); Jackson-Hinds Community Health Center, Ellisville State School, Jackson Healthcare Center, Grant Consultant; and Chairperson of the Mississippi State Mental Health Planning and Advisory Council.
+Currently, there are 17 active members on the task force.
 The task force is developing a cultural competency plan and has completed the Multicultural Competency Task Force Strategic Map and action plan for several of the strategic initiatives.
 The Multicultural Competency Task Force Strategic Map mission statement is: "to promote an effective, respectful working relationship among all staff to include public and private agencies, and to provide services that are respectful to and effective with clients and their families from diverse backgrounds and cultures."
 The definition of cultural competency chosen by the task force members is: "the acceptance, understanding and embracing of all cultures."
 "Culture" refers to an integrated pattern of human behaviors that includes language, thoughts, communications, actions, customs, beliefs, values and institutions of all individuals.
-As of March 2009, the Multicultural Task Force had organized the annual statewide Day of Diversity (October 13, 2008) and held a meeting on November 21, 2008.
-The Co-Chairperson of the Multicultural Task Force presented on cultural competency and disparities at the 27th Annual MH/MR Joint Conference.
-On April 17, 2009, a workshop (Cultural and Linguistic Competency: Keeping It Real), featuring Dr. Vivian Jackson with the National Center for Cultural Competency was held in Jackson, MS, and attended by 85 service providers.
 The task force has developed the Draft, Mississippi Department of Mental Health Proposed Plan for Cultural Competency, and a subcommittee met to develop the Communication Continuum for Sharing the Cultural Competency State Plan.
+By April 2010, the Multicultural Task Force had organized the annual statewide Day of Diversity (October 13, 2009) and held a meeting on November 23, 2009, and April 16, 2010.
+The annual report to the MS State Mental Health Planning and Advisory Council was presented by the Co-chairperson of the task force on April 22, 2010.
 Objective: To improve cultural relevance of mental health services through identification of issues by the Multicultural Task Force.

 Population: Children with Serious Emotional Disturbance Criterion: Comprehensive, community-based mental health system.
 Brief Name: Multicultural Task Force operation Indicator: Continued meetings/activity by the Multicultural Task Force.
 Measure: The number of meetings of the Multicultural Task Force during FY 2010 (at least four), with at least an annual report to the Mississippi State Mental Health Planning and Advisory Council.